SihunHwang/CS50/README.md

 6. Language

 Each chapter is aligned with 2 projects.
-You can see my work on each project on the corresponding branch of the repository.
+You can see my work on each project on the corresponding branch of this repository.